ppant/ppant.github.io/_posts/2023-09-17-bison_ultra_2023_race_report.md

 **Event:**

 Before night, I was in doubt about whether I should wear my Luna sandals for the run or normal shoes.
 For almost the last year, I have done most of my runs in sandels, so that was my first choice.
 Anyway, I was carrying basic walking shoes (actually, not even suitable for running).
-After checking with some runners who have done this trail in the past, I decided to go with shoes but kept my Luna in an extra bag (I thought it would change at the 25K mark).
+After checking with some runners who have done this trail in the past, I decided to go with shoes but kept my Luna in an extra bag (I thought it would change at the 25 km mark).
 But my decision to use shoes was very good, though initially I was not very comfortable during downhills because of the fear of slipping, but slowly I tuned my mind not to think much about that aspect and focused on the route, which eventually helped me.
 Coming to route, it's beyond words; most of the part of route was trail, only some road streched but very calm remote village roads.
 Voulteers has done a great job of setting up water points, but it was not easy.
-Lunch at 25–26 was great: Idli, Sambhar, and Chutney, very nice and light.
+Lunch at 25–26 km was great: Idli, Sambhar, and Chutney, very nice and light.
 There was a small loop of 3–4 km at the lunch point.
 Initially, I was thinking of having food after completing the loop, but Jay, with whom I chipped in somewhere after 8–10 km, advised having food first, then entering the loop, which indeed was a very good decision, and we were already tired, and solid food was very much needed. btw, Jay is an accomplished runner (has done border 100 KM).
 After the sun was fully up, we entered the road.
 I tried to run with Jay, and later we were joined by another runner, Anant Kansal (a Ladakh marathon finisher), who was also running at a similar pace.
 After 8–9 km of road, our final climb of 10–11 km started, which was tough and grueling.
-We tried to get together and were finally able to finish just before the cut-off time.
+We tried to climb together and were finally able to finish just before the cut-off time.
 Suresh was there at the finish line to motivate us to cover the last couple of hundred meters.

 **Final thoughts:**